psmith3/La-Crosse-Alerts-Poly/README.md

-# MyNodeServer
-La Crosse Alerts Poly NodeServer for Polyglot v2 written in Python2/3 by Parker Smith (psmith3) parker@parker3.com.
+# La Crosse Alerts Poly NodeServer for Polyglot v2
+Written in Python2/3
+by Parker Smith (psmith3) parker@parker3.com.

 UDI Polyglot V2 Integration of La Crosse Alerts from wireless temperature & humidity sensors and allows monitoring of